kikikimi/kbookweb/ReadMe.txt

 This is Kimberly Disher's Lab6.

 Output files -
-?
+DB_test_output.txt

 Input files -
-Used when starting a Server:
-automobile.txt (config for a auto Model). automobile2.txt (different config for an auto Model).
+Used when starting a Server or database demonstration: automobile.txt (config for a auto Model). automobile2.txt (different config for an auto Model). automobile3.txt (different config for an auto Model). automobile4.txt(different config for an auto Model).
+./sqlscripts/createTables.sql (used for setting up for tables for database operation)

 Added for Lab 6
 Lab 6 adds servlets and a .jsp file for user interaction in a browser.
 	SelectModel presents a drop-down list of car models from the server.
 	ConfigAuto has a user select option choices via a drop-down for each option set. carOptions.jsp displays selected options, prices, and a total cost. autoassist.ConfigHelper adds the user's choices to a Model instance for carOptions.jsp.
+DB operations (including table creation from DBCreation) are in the dbmanagement package.
+	Model insertions, updates, deletes, and selects (reading Models from tables) are handled by DBUpkeep.
+	DBBaseOpts, the parent class of the above 2 classes has methods to set up and close the connection.

 Updates for Lab 6
 CarModelOptionsIO - the "client" now has more atomized operations, such as getModels() and getModelOptions().